 = 18,000 units.

-(7).
-Knowledge of expansion.
-Once BEP is known, it is simple to calculate the possibilities of expansion.
+(7) Knowledge of expansion: Once the BEP is known, it is simple to calculate expansion possibilities.

 (Fixed expenditure + Desired profit) / C

-Example: In the previous example 20,000 units are of BEP units, when output is 20,000, no profit, no loss, when output is less than 20,000 units, there are chances of loss.
-Let us assume output comes down to units:
+In the previous example, 20,000 units are BEP units.
+That is to say, when the output is 20,000, there is no profit and no loss.
+When the output is less than 20,000 units, there is the chance of loss.
+Let’s assume that the output comes down to units.

 Calculation of loss:

 |Variable cost (18,000 x 15) = 270,000||$370,000|